yanmxa/federated-learning/flower/app-sklearn/README.md

-# container-flower: A Flower / PyTorch app
+# app-sklearn: A Flower / sklearn app

 ## Install dependencies and project